 09.30am Q&A session

 09.45am Panel discussion one: The future of agriculture

 11.15am Keynote speech from Lord Deben

-11.30pm Panel discussion two: Strengthening energy markets
+11.30pm Panel discussion two: Strengthening the energy market

 12.30pm Panel discussion three: Rethinking conservation

 1. The future of agriculture